-California Biobank Stores Every Baby’s DNA.
-Who Else Has Access?
+California Biobank Stores Every Baby’s DNA; Parents Unaware Of Practice

 “In addition to being available on the Internet in multiple languages, healthcare providers give the brochure to parents prenatally and at birthing centers and hospitals,” the Department of Public Health stated.

-But when we asked the six new moms to bring all the paperwork they collected from the hospital, only one of the six women had the required newborn screening pamphlet.
+We asked the six new moms to bring in all the paperwork they collected from the hospital.
+Only one of the six women actually had the required newborn screening pamphlet and she admitted that between delivering a baby and learning to raise a tiny human, she hadn’t found the time to flip to page 13.

+“I feel like that’s something that should have been discussed with us in person, not on whatever page in a document,” another new mom, Lesley Merritt, responded.

+Argelia Barcena added that they were not told the pamphlet was crucial or mandatory reading material.
+“I saw it as reference material, to refer to if needed, they dont tell you ‘you must read it,'” she pointed out.

 Keep in mind new parents are generally sent home with folders full of paperwork including a variety of medical testing forms and pamphlets with information ranging from breastfeeding and vaccines, to sudden infant death and CPR.